meta-introspector/git-submodules-rs-nix/docs/crq_standardized/CRQ-026-zos-sequence-self-application-iterative-attribute-expansion.md

+# CRQ-026-Zos_Sequence_Self_Application_Iterative_Attribute_Expansion.md

-## Zos Sequence Self-Application: Iterative Attribute Expansion
+## Change Request: Zos Sequence Self-Application: Iterative Attribute Expansion

 This document explores a meta-application of the `zos` sequence, demonstrating its recursive power in expanding the descriptive attributes of our models.
 The `zos` sequence, defined as the first eight prime numbers `[2, 3, 5, 7, 11, 13, 17, 19]`, can be applied to itself in an iterative manner, each application revealing new layers of complexity and interconnectedness.